betaglot/plantabeta/docs/dev/DesignedForYou.md

 Beta is composed of four factors, each of which can be represented by an icon:

-🟩<eko>Eco Factor</eko>: All biologic and geologic objects and processes you interact with while in a planting block.
+🟩<eko>Eko Factor</eko>: All biologic and geologic objects and processes you interact with while in a planting block.
 For example: slash, roads, stumps, plants, soil and weather.

-🟠<moto>Moto Factor</moto>: The movements and tools you use to plant trees.
+🟠<moto>Move Factor</moto>: The movements and tools you use to plant trees.
 For example: slamming your spade into the ground, ripping flag, your clothing and your bags.

 🔻<via>Via Factor</via>: The path taken by planters.
 For example: your line in, backfilling, area planting, bouncing while partner planting and deadwalking

-💜<neuro>Neuro Factor</neuro>: Any phenonmena of your nervous system, includes emotion, thought, perception, awareness, attention and more.
+💜<neuro>Psike Factor</neuro>: Any phenonmena of your nervous system, includes emotion, thought, perception, awareness, attention and more.

 ## How am I supposed to use putplant.ca?